 In the example below, site visitors can view different product offerings based on the taste and selections of different Instagram and Tik Tok influencers.
 While the names you see below may not be household (yet), Princess Polly relies heavily on sponsored content by influencers.
 This means that it’s more than likely that a significant amount of site visitors may be aware of at least a few of the names on this list.
 This unique site navigation allows visitors to explore Princess Pollys’ clothing similar to how they may shop for fashion on Instagram—by looking at specific influencer’s profiles.

-If you’re interested in learning more about how programmatic CRO can take you from a novice to a CRO celebrity, request a demo of Intellimize today!
+If you’re interested in learning more about how Intellimize can take you from a novice to an optimization celebrity, request a demo of Intellimize today!